Multfinite/RA2BriefingGen/readme.md

 > 14=Good luck, Comrade!
 > 20=------ALLIES (ATTACKERS, 1234)--------
 > 21=The Soviet invasion of Europe was successful.
 All of Europe is occupied and the British Isles are the last bastion of the civilized world.
-> 23=Commander, you and your ñolleagues must land in Normandy and after regain Paris and adjacent territories.
+> 23=Commander, you and your Ã±olleagues must land in Normandy and after regain Paris and adjacent territories.
 > 24=Note: your colleague at forefront (1) needs you.
 > 25=Good luck, commander!
 > 30=-------------------------------------------